 Articles in Outdoors

-The Travelers Rest High School team of Oakley Connor and Daniel Clark brought a five-bass limit to the scale Sunday, weighing 23 pounds, 9 ounces, to win the 2015 TBF/FLW South Carolina State High School Fishing Championship last weekend on Lake Marion.
+The T.L.
+Hanna High School team of Derek Freeman and Trevor Callaham from Anderson brought a five-bass limit weighing 20 pounds, 2 pounces, to the scale last weekend to win the final round of the 2015 TBF/FLW High School Fishing World Finals on Pickwick Lake in Florence, Ala.

 As summertime heat and recreational boat traffic make the daylight hours less than hospitable to serious anglers, many turn nocturnal in the pursuit of crappie, stripers, catfish and other fish that readily bite after hours.